 Have you ever had the experience of a Chinese Medicine practitioner checking your pulse and tongue and being able to tell you what is going with your health with amazing accuracy?
 Many of the patients that come to see us at Freedom Chinese Medicine have.
 It’s fascinating and helpful to have this information.
 Whether it be how your digestion, nervous system are functioning, whether your coming down with something or are pregnant, a Chinese Medicine practitioner can be a font of information, which can help you stay well.

-And then there’s the benefits of regular treatment.
+And then there’s the specific benefits of regular treatment.
 Check out this graph from a large German study shows how regular acupuncture sessions can improve your physical functioning, vitality, mental health and more:

 Does regular acupuncture treatment really cost more than conventional treatment?